sebastianstarke/AI4Animation/PFNN/README.md

 Phase-Functioned Neural Networks for Character Control
 ======================================================

-This project contains the code for Phase-Functioned Neural Networks for Character Control as presented at SIGGRAPH 2017, with the project page found
+This project contains the code and data for Phase-Functioned Neural Networks for Character Control as presented at SIGGRAPH 2017, with the project page found below:
-below:

 http://theorangeduck.com/page/phase-functioned-neural-networks-character-control